 By using CTA to study how experts think, the researchers have created tools that could help trainees — and other physicians with limited experience of pediatric blunt abdominal trauma — quickly improve the care they provide to these patients.

-The team recently described their work in a peer-reviewed report published in Trauma Performance Improvement.
+The team recently described their work in a peer-reviewed report published in The Cureus Journal of Medical Science.

 Using CTA to identify expert thought processes